Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 I have lots of friends who run night clubs, and it’s not easy.
 It’s a pretty hard life: the drinking… I mean, it’s long hours like any job.
 And sometimes, it’s just a grind.

 David Tian: That’s a great point.
 Let’s bring out value more, because that’s the thing you pointed out at the beginning.
 There’s intrinsic enjoyment of an activity.
 Let’s say blogging about Smurfs in the Smurf fan world.
 Gary Vaynerchuk’s example was like – in 2009, he gave this talk that was picked up by TED, and then it became viral.
 “If you love Smurfs, then Smurf it up.”
-And then a couple of years later, The Smurfs Movie came out and he made another video about how the top Smurfs blogs were getting some sponsorship money from Disney to promote the movie.
+And then a couple of years later, The Smurfs Movie came out and he made another video about how the top Smurfs blogs were getting some sponsorship money from I think Disney or whatever to promote the movie.

 Their time had come.
 They could finally make money off this blog that no one paid any attention to, and suddenly they were cool again for a little while.
 That was his example.
 There is a way – You can think of some examples of people who became famous doing things that you would never have thought would been cool but got picked up because of the right way of marketing.
 Value is that way.
 If you are the world’s best chess player, but you only play in closed rooms with no recordings, and the only way you’d ever hear about them is through the newspaper, the score – because they didn’t allow anybody to record it, and they didn’t do any interviews or whatever.